jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 ***Note: For all the real boxers and boxing connoisseurs, Di Nardo’s Boxing gloves are not on this list because***

-1. ***A $1000 boxing glove is not out of my absolute price range, but relatively speaking, I can’t imagine it being functionally much better than a Winning Glove—and that’s already expensive.&nbsp;***
+1. ***A $1000 boxing glove is not out of my absolute price range, but relatively speaking, I can’t imagine it being functionally much better than a Winning Glove—and that’s already expensive.***
 2. ***I’ve never worn one or even seen one.
-It’d be dishonest to write about them.&nbsp;***
+It’d be dishonest to write about them.***

 *\*\*Also, I put Grant Gloves and Fly Gloves into a similar space.
 Those gloves are noticeably better than Rivals and Cleto Reyes, but marginally worse than Winning (in my humble opinion).
 Maybe I’ll do a piece comparing those and spring for a pair of DiNardo Boxing Gloves to sample. \*\**